 When I interview a Java developer with an ORM background, I ask them to explain how they'd do some specific things:

-• Read a row within a transaction in such a way that its data is guaranteed not to change for the duration of the transaction.
-What I want is the equivalent of the SELECT … FOR UPDATE statement in SQL.
-I’m still not sure if this is strictly possible using just ORM features.
+Read a row within a transaction in such a way that its data is guaranteed not to change for the duration of the transaction.
+What I want is the equivalent of the SELECT ...
+FOR UPDATE statement in SQL.

-Most ORM developers struggle with these tasks.
-But, what else can we use if not ORM?
-Surely we can’t just go back to using SQL queries and plain old JDBC, right?
+You can accomplish these things with JPA, but the majority of developers don’t know how.
+So, what else can we use if not ORM?
+Surely we can't just go back to using SQL queries and plain old JDBC, right?

 Taming JDBC